Zoe-0925/Python-Apache-Kafka-Streaming/README.md

 # Task B - MongoDB Queries for Data Aggregation

-# Task C - Kafka Producers in
+# Task C - Kafka Producers
 a.
 Event Producer 1: It loads all the data from climate_streaming.csv and randomly feed the data to the stream every 5 seconds.

 b.
 Event Producer 2: It loads all the data from hotspot_AQUA_streaming.csv and randomly feed the data to the stream every 10 - 30 seconds.
 AQUA is the satellite from NASA that reports latitude, longitude, confidence and surface temperature of a location.